microsoftgraph/entra-powershell/customizations/readme.md

 "@
 ```

-If we take both exaples we can see that the final code for customizing `New-AzureADUser` is:
+If we take both exaples we can see that the final code for customizing the command in the file `New-AzureADUser.ps1` is:

 ```Powershell
 $mapper = [CmdletMapper]::new()